mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         query.

         *Arguments*
+            point
-            point : a :cpp:class:`Point` object.
+                A :cpp:class:`Point` object.

         *Returns*
+            :cpp:class:`Point`
-            :cpp:class:`Point` : the point inside the mesh which is closest to the point.
+                The point inside the mesh which is closest to the point.

     .. cpp:function:: std::pair<Point,dolfin::uint> closest_point_and_cell(const Point & point) const